|Professional Credentials To Further Your Career|

 When edX was announced it was as an online venture from Harvard and MIT, bring some of their on-campus computer science courses to a wider audience - as well as to their own students.
 Soon it expanded to other US universities and then to universities worldwide and also partnered with Microsoft, W3C and more recently AWS, IBM and the Linux Foundation.

 It was back in 2013 that edX introduced its XSeries with multiple courses that formed a series either increasing in level or of topics related to one another.
-One of the very first put together the online versions of two well established MIT on-campus courses - Introduction to Computer Science and Programming Using Python and Introduction to Computational Thinking and Data Science.
+One of the very first put together the online versions of two well-established MIT on-campus courses - Introduction to Computer Science and Programming Using Python and Introduction to Computational Thinking and Data Science.
 They formed a sequence designed to help people with no prior exposure to computer science or programming learn to think computationally and write programs to tackle useful problems.
-Then it had the title "Foundations of Computer Science" but now the XSeries is Computational Thinking in Python.
+Then it had the title "Foundations of Computer Science" but now the XSeries is Computational Thinking using Python.
 It calls for a serious commitment of time - 14-16 hours per week over 5 months but it has certainly stood the test of time and is extremely popular.
-It restarts next month and costs $135 for the full program experience and a certificate on successful completion - although the courses taken individually remain free.

-Another relevant XSeries, AWS Developer Professional Series is self-paced, which means you can start as soon as you enroll but you don't have a cohort of fellow students who are working on the same assignments at the same time.
-It is a sequence of of three 6-week courses which covers building, deploying and optimizing application of the AWS Cloud, working in Python on Linux and using a wide range of AWS tools.
-An an XSeries it cost $402.30.
+Another relevant XSeries, AWS DevOps Professional Series is self-paced, which means you can start as soon as you enroll but you don't have a cohort of fellow students who are working on the same assignments at the same time.
+It is a sequence of of four courses, the first lasting 4 weeks and the others 2 weeks during which you will:

 Some of the former XSeries programs have now been expanded into the explicitly career-oriented Professional Certificate programs.
 They comprise: